DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 # Role Of Seed Capital in Economic Development

-An essay on transformation impact of seed capital for entrepreneurs and it's effect on regional economic development.
+An essay on transformation impact of seed capital for entrepreneurs and it's cascading effect on regional economic development.

 By *Derek Braid*, aka [@Royal_Arse](https://twitter.com/Royal_Arse/status/818476729022955520).